#26 Little Red Cap

 At the direction of Wolf #1, “Little Red Cap, look at the beautiful flowers growing about.
 Why don’t you look around?”
 As we will see in the alchemical description that follows, Wolf #1 is catalytic in bringing a Rainbow of Colors worthy of Little Red Cap’s awakening perceptions.

 Of interest to me, is that Wolf #2 brings the color Grey.
 We know from its designated color that it is an older wolf.
-However, from a psychological interpretation of this dynamic, found in the color grey in the tale, a forecast of the movement in consciousness for Little Red Cap and her grandmother exists by indicating the evolution from the black-and-white into a more multidimensional world view.
+However, from a psychological interpretation of this dynamic found in the color grey in the tale, a forecast of the movement in consciousness for Little Red Cap and her grandmother exists by indicating the evolution from the black-and-white into a more multidimensional world view.

 The Alchemical Process

 As we enter into the alchemical treatment of this fairy tale, we do so with the awkward knowledge of the “reddening coming too fast” for Little Red Cap.
 An alchemical adage warned practitioners of that art against the “reddening coming too fast.”
-This is much like the warning from Eastern traditions of kundalini rising too fast, which can cause, among other things, a psychotic episode in some individuals.
+This is much like the warning from Eastern traditions, of kundalini rising too fast, which can cause, among other things, a psychotic episode in some individuals.
 From our opening paragraph, we enter into an awareness that our protagonist, Little Red Cap, by the action of her grandmother giving her the velvet cap (a crown), was at risk of this experience of pseudo-maturity (precociousness, even psychosis).
 The reader, now being cognizant of this adage, when reflecting upon the need for caution, understands how the lessons that are provided for our protagonist must occur.
 It was her mother’s intuition and wisdom that put her on the divine journey of her destiny, circumventing further expression of her handicap (being crowned too soon).

-This tale provides an impressive window into the alchemical process, and therefore, the individuation process in relationship to the integration of the masculine (animus) and the feminine (anima).
+This tale provides an impressive window into the alchemical process and, therefore, the individuation process in relationship to the integration of the masculine (animus) and the feminine (anima).
 As the feminine is represented through the maiden/mother/crone trinity, we have known from the very first paragraph that the pursuit of the masculine was a direction in our tale.
 We know from the alchemical text, The Secret of the Golden Flower, that the animus originates in the eyes.
 Wolf #1 assisted Little Red Cap in the experience of opening her eyes, which is an example of an aspect of her masculine (animus) energies becoming more available through her emerging consciousness.
 The wolf was so starved for his valid experience of the feminine (anima) that he literally put on the clothing of the grandmother and lustfully gobbled up both the grandmother and Little Red Cap, taking them into his abdomen/body.
 Unmistakably, the hermaphroditic alchemical stage is seen here.

-Little Red Cap’s mother promotes a new beginning for Little Red Cap on the morning she instructs Little Red Cap to participate in her grandmother’s healing and, thereby, sets out on a journey that will provide an opportunity for her to move away from living out of her precocious handicap.
+Little Red Cap’s mother promotes a new beginning for Little Red Cap on the morning she instructs her to participate in her grandmother’s healing and, thereby, sets out on a journey that will provide an opportunity for her to move away from living out of her precocious handicap.
 It is morning when her mother gives Little Red Cap this challenge.
 An hour is a representation of wholeness, so the time references that come up in that paragraph are about a fresh start, a new beginning.

 Although, not yet consciously aware of the intricacies of her destiny’s journey, Little Red Cap shares deep wisdom in relationship to the timing of this day’s journey.
 This is known to us from her recognition of grandmother’s house being 30 minutes into the woods from the village and when she encounters Wolf #1, she knows she has another 15 minutes to go.